 - POST 9/11 CHAPTER 33 PAYMENTS- The Veterans Administration's cap on tuition and fees at a private university for the 2012-13 school year is $18,077.50.
 Tuition and fees are paid by the VA directly to the school.
 Housing allowance and book stipends are paid directly to the student.

 - YELLOW RIBBON PROGRAM/POST 9/11 CHAPTER 33- Barry University participates in the Yellow Ribbon program.
-Veterans who are at the 100% benefit level under the Post 9/11 GI Bill and who reach the $19198.31 cap on tuition and fees (for the 2013-2014 academic year) may be eligible for additional funding under the Yellow Ribbon program.
-Please visit www.barry.edu/veterans/post-911.html or the current Yellow Ribbon contributions.
+Veterans who are at the 100% benefit level under the Post 9/11 GI Bill and who reach the Maximum Tuition Reimbursement Rate for the academic year may be eligible for additional funding under the Yellow Ribbon program.
+Please visit http://www.benefits.va.gov/GIBILL/resources/benefits_resources/rate_tables.asp#ch33 for the VA tuition reimbursement rate and www.barry.edu/veterans/post-911.html

 - SATISFACTORY PROGRESS - Student using VA benefits must make satisfactory progress towards graduation.
 Probation or suspension status is reported to the VA.
 Grades of W, F, I may result in an overpayment of benefits.